jiinjeong/CSVolunteer/README.md

     * For example: `<p>The following is highlighted: <mark>Highlighted Text</mark></p>`
   * To apply multiple styles to text, we can nest style tags inside of each other.
     * For example: `<p><mark>This whole sentence is highlighted and <strong>this part of it is also bold.</strong></mark></p>`
+  * To see bold, italicized, and highlighted text in an HTML document, please see [Lesson 7](./HTMLCSS/Lessons/HTML_7_Styling_Text.html).

 * **Preformatted Text**
   * Preformatted text will be displayed on your webpage almost exacty as it is in your HTML document.